abiel-almonte/abiel-almonte.github.io/projects/visionrt.md

 The baseline pipeline is therefore latency-bound by a factor of `~2x`, explaining the observed degradation from `90 FPS` to `~45 FPS` under sustained load.
 The system cannot operate at the camera's native frame rate.

 Now we'll determine whether to target `Capture` or `Inference` first.
-To maxmize potential gains, we'll calculate their lower bound to see which stage has more headroom.
+To maximize potential gains, we'll calculate their lower bound to see which stage has more headroom.

 ## Calculating the Lower Bound